lecsinchanamn/Experiment-05/README.md

 .
 The output follows the input signal shape and stays stable within the supply limits.
 .
 At higher frequencies, the gain reduces due to op-amp limitations.
 .
 Overall, the circuit performs as expected for basic signal amplification.

+# CIRCUIT 02
+# AIM
+Design and analyze a voltage follower (unity gain buffer) and study the frequency response.